-- 12.1 In accordance with Welsh Government Guidance (Keeping Learners Safe 3.2.14, Chapter 5: Safer Recruitment Practice), this school/setting will follow the HR management processes, which include a criminal record check and barred list check from Disclosure and Barring Services (DBS).
-Timely DBS renewal checks will also be completed for existing staff members. - 12.2 All members of staff, volunteers and governors/management committee members will be required to hold an up-to-date DBS disclosure certificate, where applicable, in line with DBS regulations.
+12.1 In accordance with Welsh Government Guidance (Keeping Learners Safe 3.2.14, Chapter 5: Safer Recruitment Practice), this school/setting will follow the HR management processes, which include a criminal record check and barred list check from Disclosure and Barring Services (DBS).
+Renewal checks will be undertaken, where appropriate, in line with the above Welsh Government Guidance and the local authority's HR policies.

+12.2 All members of staff, volunteers and governors/management committee members will be required to hold an up-to-date DBS disclosure certificate, where applicable, in line with

+DBS regulations.
 Further guidance on this can be obtained from Human Resources.
-The school will maintain a record of all staff DBS disclosure dates and ensure that renewals are timely in accordance with HR policies. - 12.3 The engagement of agency/peripatetic staff within schools should be subject to the same rigorous requirements as employed for permanent members of staff.
+The school will maintain a record of all staff DBS disclosure dates.

+12.3 The engagement of agency/peripatetic staff within schools should be subject to the same rigorous requirements as employed for permanent members of staff.
 The Headteacher/ Setting Leader will ensure that any person engaged to work in the school has satisfactory qualifications, references and checks.
-A written log of all agency/peripatetic staff will be kept, clearly listing where a DBS disclosure is available, or a risk assessment is formulated in lieu of an available DBS disclosure. - 12.4 The Headteacher/Setting Leader retains responsibility for ensuring that all persons attending school site are appropriately risk assessed in circumstances where current DBS disclosures are unavailable. - 12.5 In the event that any member of staff holds an additional role of employment or volunteering that is not specifically linked to school but whereby there is a possibility of contact with pupils i.e., private tutoring arrangements, sport clubs etc. the member of staff will ensure they clearly inform the Headteacher/ Setting Leader of their role and remit in this regard.
-The Headteacher/ Setting Leader will keep clear written records of the agreed arrangements. - 12.6 All schools should familiarise themselves with their local authority Recruitment and Selection Protocol and Guidance.
+A written log of all agency/peripatetic staff will be kept, clearly listing where a DBS disclosure is available, or a risk assessment is formulated in lieu of an available DBS disclosure.

+12.4 The Headteacher retains responsibility for ensuring that all persons attending school site are appropriately risk assessed in circumstances where current DBS disclosures are unavailable.

+12.5 In the event that any member of staff holds an additional role of employment or volunteering that is not specifically linked to school but whereby there is a possibility of contact with pupils i.e., private tutoring arrangements, sport clubs etc. the member of staff will ensure they clearly inform the Headteacher of their role and remit in this regard.
+The Headteacher will keep clear written records of the arrangements.

+12.6 All schools should familiarise themselves with their local authority Recruitment and Selection Protocol and Guidance.